High-tech in higher Ed

 In a spring 2012 survey, two-thirds of students said they would like technology to play a greater role in their learning, including a greater use of netbooks, notebooks and tablets and an increased use of digital content.
 Even teachers say they want to integrate more digital content and more digital equipment into their classroom.

 Another 2012 study shows that college-age students use at least three technological devices daily and that most students don’t go more than an hour without using at least one of those devices.
 What gives?
 Turns out that students are interested in saving time.
-In fact, 90% of those surveyed students said that technological devices, including electronic textbooks, eReaders, mobile devices and tablets, help them to crunch time when it comes to studying.
+In fact, 90 percent of those students surveyed said that technological devices, including electronic textbooks, eReaders, mobile devices and tablets, help them to crunch time when it comes to studying.

 What are the newest digital trends in learning and how are they helpful to students?
 Be sure to check out our infographic below to see what types of technology, from iPads to electronic textbooks, are being embraced and what the increased emphasis on digital learning could mean for the future.